This is the story of Mary CLEMENT and the deaths surrounding her.

 |

-Did she just blame herself somehow for the untimely deaths, or was she responsible for the murders?
-We had found her parents and sister in Dubuque in the 1880 census (CLAYMAN), but they were missing from the 1890 census.
+Did Mary just blame herself somehow for the untimely deaths, or was she really responsible for the murders?
+Her parents and sister appear in Dubuque in the 1880 census (CLAYMAN), but they were missing from the 1890 census.

 The places, dates, ages, and the Dubuque connection, all agree, despite the various spellings of the name.
 The Luxemburg Gazette also ran the story, noting that "her name was CLEMENT in spite of most papers spelling it KLEMAN."

 Still, the incident seems at odds with peoples' memories.
-A linear descendent of the victims has never heard this awful story.
+A direct descendent of one of the poisoning victims had never heard this awful story.
 He has pictures of her with her sisters later in life.
 What a puzzle.
+The family story that was handed down said that Mary was a little odd, a "grass widow" who never married but was beloved by her nieces and nephews.

 When Mary Clemens died in 1944, at the age of 81, why was she buried in the Freres family plot at St Henry's church in Chicago beside the grave of her sister and among the nieces and nephews she poisoned?
 This is my speculation, but by 1944, the events of the 1880s were long forgotten.
 Catherine had died in 1929, and Michael in 1932.
-The ones who buried Mary were probably never told that they were poisoned by her 61 years earlier, a thing that was surely never talked about.
+Those who were left to bury Mary were probably unaware of the awful incident 61 years earlier, a thing that was surely never talked about.
+Or perhaps it had been forgiven and forgotten.
 She was their favorite aunt.

 Dubuque